Keksuccino/docs_fancymenu/faq.md

 ### I can't create a layout "for the current screen".
 The button is greyed out.
 You need to enabled customizations for that screen first via **menu bar -> Customization -> Current Screen Customizations -> toggle it to Enabled**.

+### I can't customize any elements of a screen when opening it in the editor.
+It's just an empty screen then.

+This could mean you accidentally created a universal layout instrad of one **for the current screen**.

+It could also mean that the screen you are customizing is a scrollable screen, which are screens that FancyMenu can't customize by default.

+The third possibility is that it's a screen from a mod that adds elements in a non-Vanilla way, which makes FancyMenu unable to customize these elements.